ppy/osu-wiki/wiki/Gameplay/Input_device/Mouse/en.md

 ![alt text](img/mouse_drift_animated.gif)

-This is also why most players use a [tablet](/wiki/Gameplay/Input_device/Graphics_tablet) since a tablet has absolute positioning which does not have any form of drift.
+This is why most players use a [tablet](/wiki/Gameplay/Input_device/Graphics_tablet) since tablets use absolute positioning which does not have any form of drift.